-The Company attempts to match the future proceeds from these assets with its insurance liabilities by purchasing government bonds.
+The Company attempts to match the future receipts from these assets with its insurance liabilities by purchasing Government bonds.
 However, due to the relatively short duration of such bonds, and the longer duration of life assurance liabilities, and the inability of the Company to purchase interest rate swaps in Croatia, the Company is exposed to interest rate risk.

-The Company is presently contractually committed to accrue interest at the rates of 2.75%, 3%, 3.5% and 4.5% per annum on premiums paid under life assurance policies for distribution to policyholders upon maturity of such policies and is not able currently to hedge the future interest rate on assets invested to meet those future liabilities.
+The Company is contractually committed to accrue interest at rates of 0.5%, 2.75%, 3%, 3.5% and 4.5% per annum on premiums paid under life assurance policies for distribution to policyholders upon maturity of such policies and is currently not able to fully hedge the future interest rate on assets invested to meet those future liabilities.
+By reducing the technical interest rate in the calculation of the mathematical provision (2.8% in 2016, 2.6% in 2017) the Company reduces exposure to future interest rate risk.